Why Job Security Feels Like a Myth

 Your parents worked at the same company for decades.
 Your grandparents retired with pensions from employers who knew their names.
 That world is gone.
 Now, no matter how well you perform, no matter how important your work seems, you know it could end with a single meeting, a single email, a single round of layoffs.

 The anxiety isn't paranoia.
 It's an accurate reading of how employment works now.
 Companies shed workers at the first sign of difficulty.
 Sometimes just to satisfy investors or meet quarterly numbers.
 Tenure doesn't protect you.
 Results don't always protect you.
-Nothing really protects you.
+Very little reliably protects you.

 This pervasive insecurity shapes everything about how people relate to work and money.
 When your income could disappear any day, planning becomes impossible.
-Saving feels urgent but never sufficient.
-The stress never lifts.
+Saving feels urgent but seldom sufficient.
+The stress rarely lifts.

 Understanding why job security has evaporated helps explain the background anxiety that accompanies modern work.